 - A2 Hosting’s Startup ($2.99/month) – 1 website, 100GB SSD storage, unlimited bandwidth, and unlimited email accounts

-- SiteGround’s StartUp ($2.99/month) – 1 website, 10GB SSD storage, 10k monthly visits, unlimited email accounts, automatic backups, CDN, and caching
+- SiteGround’s StartUp ($2.99/month) – 1 website, 10GB SSD storage, 10k monthly visits, unlimited email accounts, automatic backups, native CDN, and caching

 So while A2 Hosting is a tiny bit cheaper and includes much more storage space, SiteGround comes with plenty of additional features that would cost a lot separately.